huishenlab/biscuit/docs/pileup.md

 |   4   | Post-transcriptional modification |        NA       |        NA        |
 |   5   | Unknown                           |        NA       |        NA        |

 The somatic score is calculated based on the posterior probability that, given the read counts in the tumor and normal samples, the mutation only exists in the tumor sample.

 To control the contamination rate, include the `-x` option when running `biscuit pileup`.
-A higher contamination rate means a more conservative approach will be used when making somatic calls (i.e. there will be fewer SS=2 calls).
+A higher contamination rate means a more conservative approach will be used when making somatic calls (i.e., there will be fewer SS=2 calls).

 ## Ambiguous Alternative Alleles

 At times, it is possible that BISCUIT is unable to determine what the alternative allele should be, either because the alternative is completely unknown or because there is a thymine in the converted strand.
 When the latter occurs, BISCUIT is unable to determine whether the thymine is a true thymine or a converted cytosine.
 If BISCUIT is unable to distinguish what the alternative allele should be, it will provide a `N` in the ALT column of the VCF.

 It should also be noted that ambiguous alleles can appear in the allelic support entry of the FORMAT string.
 In this case, either a `Y` (representing a C or T) or a `R` (representing a G or A) will appear.
 The `Y` and `R` representations are based on the [IUPAC codes](https://www.bioinformatics.org/sms/iupac.html).
 Depending on the alternate allele provided in the VCF, these ambiguous alleles may or may not contribute to the variant allele frequency that is calculated for this particular variant.

 ## Features

   - Fast, multi-way pileup of multiple samples with VCF output
   - Computes beta values
   - Computes genotype, genotype likelihood, and genotype quality
   - Computes somatic score and somatic state when tumor and matched normal samples are provided (`-S` option)
   - Calls ambiguous alternative allele
   - Distinguishes between ambiguous alternative allele and multiple alternative alleles
   - Generates a coordinate-sorted output VCF when provided a sorted input BAM
   - Flexible read filtering based on retention number, mapping quality, duplicate marking, and mate pairing
   - Flexible base filtering using base quality and distance to the read ends